MileHacker Logo

 Regional Connections

-Tampa’s strategic location within Florida renders it a hub for regional travel.
+Tampa’s strategic location within Florida renders it a hub for travel within the region.
 It sits approximately 200 miles southwest of Jacksonville, Florida’s largest city, displaying a distinct contrast in character.
-Sarasota, known for its cultural attractions and beaches, lies about 75 miles to the south, a comfortable day trip.
+Sarasota, known for its cultural attractions and beaches, lies about 75 miles southward, a comfortable day trip.

 • Orlando, home to world-famous amusement parks, is only about 85 miles eastward.